Reviews You Can Rely On

 The Quoc Escape Road is beautifully designed with supple material and a simple closure system, making it a supremely comfortable cycling shoe.
 While other dial systems offer more adjustability, the single Quoc dial evenly distributes gentle pressure across the PU-leather upper.
 The stock insole is more substantial than others at this price point and even features a small metatarsal button to help further relieve pressure.
 This slipper-like shoe is comfortable from the moment you put it on, and that feeling persists even on long rides.

 However, a singular focus on comfort leaves us wanting in other areas.
 The sole of the Escape Road is not very stiff – deflecting a surprising 12.1 millimeters in our in-house test – heel retention is lacking, and the upper is flexible enough that hard efforts out of the saddle can cause your foot to move around in the shoe.
-The toe box is fairly narrow, and when the closure is tightened, the upper can bunch up a bit at the toes.
+The toe box is fairly narrow, and the upper can bunch up at the toes when the closure is tightened.
 It is also only available in one width – if you have wider feet, check out the Shimano SH-RC502, which offers similar performance and a wide last.
 But if it fits your foot well, then the Quoc Escape Road is perfect for the discerning rider who favors casual comfort above all else, especially if you're not concerned about being the first to the top of the hill.

 Read more: Quoc Escape Road review